DaveAldon/Sonarqube-with-Docker-and-M1-Macs/README.md

 Apple has started creating their own processors, called M1.
 They're built using the arm architecture, instead of previously Intel, which uses x86.
 This change requires native rewrites of applications to work, or translation using Rosetta 2.0 to virtualize the x86 architecture for M1 arm based processors.
 </details>
 <br>
-Combing all three of these technologies is the reason for this repository.
+Combining all three of these technologies is the reason for this repository.
 But it wasn't that easy.

 #### SonarQube has a Docker guide that doesn't work on M1 Macs